 Your treatment will depend on the cause and severity of your symptoms and the type of dysarthria you have.

 Your doctor will treat the cause of your dysarthria when possible, which may improve your speech.
 If your dysarthria is caused by prescription medications, talk to your doctor about changing or stopping such medications.

 You may have speech and language therapy to help you regain normal speech and improve communication.
 Your speech therapy goals might include adjusting speech rate, strengthening muscles, increasing breath support, improving articulation and helping family members communicate with you.

-Your speech-language pathologist may recommend other communication methods (augmentative and alternative communication systems) to help you communicate, if speech and language therapy isn't effective.
+Your speech-language pathologist may recommend trying other communication methods if speech and language therapy isn't effective.
 These communication methods could include visual cues, gestures, an alphabet board or computer-based technology.